pivotal/docs-tap/getting-started.md

 unlock as well as API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).

-Within the context of Tanzu Application Platform, one of the most important use cases is binding an Application Workload to a backing service such as a PostgreSQL database or a RabbitMQ queue.
+Within the context of Tanzu Application Platform, one of the most important use cases is binding an application workload to a backing service such as a PostgreSQL database or a RabbitMQ queue.
 This use case is made possible by the Service Binding Specification for Kubernetes.
 Any service that adheres to the Provisioned Service part of the specification is automatically